Wheat Price Today in Pakistan 2026 | Updated Gandum (گندم) Rate

 What is the current wheat Rate in Pakistan?

 The wheat price in Pakistan today ranges between Rs.
-2,600 to Rs.
-2,900 per 40 kg, depending on the region and market conditions.
+4,200 and Rs.
+4,650 per 40 kg, depending on the region and market conditions.

 Why do wheat prices fluctuate in Pakistan?